 What To Wear for Family Photos

 I’m a little bit of a history nerd in my free time.
 I have always enjoyed understanding people and places from years long ago.
-I particularly enjoy genealogy, and I have worked tirelessly to put together my family tree.
+I particularly enjoy genealogy and have worked tirelessly to assemble my family tree.
 Seriously, I can go back 15 generations on my dad’s side.
-It gives me goosebumps to see photos of my long-lost relatives, and to realize that they look like me!
+It gives me goosebumps to see photos of my long-lost relatives and realize they look like me!
 Wow.
-These relatives, even though I have never met them, have played a huge part in where I am today; they have shaped me, my father and mother, and my grandparents as well!
+Even though I have never met them, these relatives have played a huge part in where I am today; they have shaped me, my father and mother, and my grandparents as well!
 THAT is why I love family photos.
 It is the opportunity to pass along tangible gifts to future generations.

 Here are some tips on what to wear for family photos and a few extra tips on making sure that your family photos are stress-free:-)

 I’m just gonna start it off right here.
 The photography community seems split on the idea of props.
 Some photographers love props, and some don’t.
 I will say that I am totally down for some props if it’s something that encompasses you as a family and speaks naturally to the location.
 Blankets and family pets are perfect examples of props to take to family photos.
 The best prop yet: your home!
 Documenting your family in the place where 99% of memories are made is a wonderful treat for me.
 I love lifestyle, in-home family photos.